mrdeusvu1t/palindromic-number/README.md

 Please note the **Order** and **Timeout** attributes in unit tests.
 If the runtime (in optimization mode) of the method more than indicate in test methods, determine how long your implementation works.
 A significant increase of time in the test cases may indicate an ineffective solution.

-*Tags - loops, integer operations, recursion*u
+*Tags - integer operations, recursion*